Anachoretic/Asus-TUF-Linux/Linux-Installation/openSUSE Tumbleweed.md

 ## 4.1 Booting from the Installation USB:

-Assuming you have disabled Secure Boot, if you have not, hold the F2 key and press the Power button, keeping F2 held until you enter the BIOS screen.
+Assuming you have disabled Secure Boot, if you have not, hold the <kbd>F2</kbd> key and press the Power button, keeping <kbd>F2</kbd> held until you enter the BIOS screen.
 Inside the BIOS, go to the Security tab, turn off Secure Boot, then save the changes and exit.
-Once Secure Boot is disabled, plug in your USB drive, hold the Esc key, and press the Power button.
+Once Secure Boot is disabled, plug in your USB drive, hold the <kbd>Esc</kbd> key, and press the Power button.
 When prompted to select a boot device, choose your USB drive and press Enter.

 ## 4.2 Installation: